 - Punitive damages

 These are several examples of common damages available in trucking accident claims in New Mexico.
 The value of your trucking accident and related injuries is something we can discuss with you in detail during a free initial consultation in Albuquerque.
 In general, severe injuries will garner higher compensatory awards than minor injuries.
 We work hard to obtain maximum recovery awards for all of our clients.

 How Long Do You Have to File After a Truck Accident in Albuquerque?

-Collecting Evidence to Build Your Case in a Truck Accident Claim
+How Do You Collect Evidence to Build Your Case in a Truck Accident Claim?

 To collect compensation for your truck accident injuries, you will need to prove that the driver’s actions or the actions of the trucking company directly caused your crash.
 This may be due to poor maintenance, failure to adhere to driving hour limits, improper cargo loading, and many other factors.